eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

 yaml-cpp
 ^^^^^^^^

-``yaml-cpp`` is a YAML parser and emitter in C++ matching the YAML 1.2 spec, and is used by *DDS Recorder* application to parse the provided configuration files.
+``yaml-cpp`` is a YAML parser and emitter in C++ matching the YAML 1.2 spec, and is used by |ddsrecord| application to parse the provided configuration files.
 From an administrative shell with *PowerShell*, execute the following commands in order to download and install ``yaml-cpp`` for Windows:

 .. code-block:: bash